Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/renderer-feature-decal.md

 **Limitations:**

-* This technique requires the DepthNormal prepass, which does not work with tile-based rendering.
+* This technique requires the DepthNormal prepass, which makes the technique less efficient on GPUs that implement tile-based rendering.

 * This technique does not work on particles and terrain details.